SFHA supports and represents members by:

 - Gathering evidence to allow SFHA to effectively represent members in our conversations with government, parliamentarians and other key stakeholders.

-Along with Shelter Scotland, and the Chartered Institute of Housing (CIH) Scotland, SFHA recently commissioned research into Affordable Housing Need in Scotland Post-2021.
+Along with Shelter Scotland, and the Chartered Institute of Housing (CIH) Scotland, SFHA commissioned research into Affordable Housing Need in Scotland Post-2021.
 The final report was published May 2020.

 Get in touch!

-Our research service exists for members, and we want to make sure that members are able to make the most of the work that we do.
+We want to make sure that members are able to make the most of the work that we do.
 If you are looking for some information on a particular issue, or have any questions or comments about our work, please don't hesitate to get in touch!